twagoo/cmdi-best-practices/optimising-for-discoverability.md

 \[Ensure conformity among records of a collection/institution \(e.g. naming conventions\)\]

 Facet "collection": If you are preparing a set of records that belong to one collection, this collection can be specified in the CMDI header in each record and thus made findable via the VLO facet.
-If so, make sure that the collection is named homogeneously accross records so that the collection name will appear only once in the VLO collection facet. []
+If so, make sure that the collection is named homogeneously accross records so that the collection name will appear only once in the VLO collection facet.
+[Prefix collection]

 \[Modeller's responsibility to avoid ambiguities that can't be resolved technically \(e.g. &lt;date&gt; in very generally named branches: date of what \(creation/description/submission/modification\)?\): naming and most importantly concept/context\]